NiKrause/orbit-blog/README.md

 ## Description

 Le Space-Blog is a decentralized blogging application that leverages OrbitDB for peer-to-peer data replication and IPFS for content storage.
 It enables users to create, manage, and share blog content in a decentralized manner, so blog posts are stored with the blog author and their readers maintain a replica via peer-to-peer connections.
+Since this would require the blog author to leave his browser open 24/7 for the readers to read the blog, soon we offer blog pinning nodes for blog authors, which can be run at home (self hosted) on your desktop or as RaspberryPi image in your living room, as docker image if you want to install it on a cloud server or as a paid service.

 ## Installation